dbc/gxref/README.md

-- gxref updates the 'xref' attribute for all components that it identifies as off-page connectors, using the associated 'netname' attribute to build the dictionary.
+- gxref updates the 'xref' attribute for all components that it identifies as off-page connectors, using the associated 'net' attribute to build the dictionary.
 - If a 'numsheets' attribute is encountered on any sheet, it will be updated to the maximum sheetnum.